Assistance League of Ventura County

 What have they accomplished so far and what's next?

-During our last fiscal year, more than 1,800 children were served by our philanthropic programs.
-Some of them have stories to tell.
+During fiscal year 2022-2023, more than 4,000 children and adults were served by our philanthropic programs.

-Operation School Bell - 1,249 children were served.
+Operation School Bell - 2,275 children received new school clothes.

-Assault Survivor Kits® - 26 children and 73 adults were served.
+Assault Survivor Kits - 222 children and adults were served.

-Teens Helping Teens - 160 homeless teens and teens in foster care received Christmas stockings.
-43 graduating 8th graders and 30 graduating 12th graders received gift cards to celebrate their achievement.
+Teens Helping Teens - 146 homeless teens and teens in foster care received items needed for daily living.
+Many received gift cards for food to tide them over during school breaks.

 Needs in the community change over time.
 Priorities shift just as its residents, the economy and societal values do.
-In addition to the chapter’s strategic plan, a committee was formed to go out into the community to inquire about present day needs to see if the chapter’s programs are still relevant.
-The information gathering has been completed, reports with the committee’s findings and recommendations are forthcoming.
+In addition to the chapter's strategic plan, there is open communication between Board members, committee chairmen and our community partners to ensure that our programs are still relevant and meeting community needs.

 Financials